wp-plugins/wp-symposium-toolbar/readme.txt

 == Installation ==

+= Installing the plugin =

 Download the ZIP file from wordpress.org, extract its content and upload the folder wp-symposium-toolbar via FTP in your path-to/wp-content/plugins folder.

 Alternatively, use the WordPress feature to install the plugin from the WP Dashboard.

 A WP Symposium Toolbar plugin should then be available in the 'Plugins' menu in WordPress: activate the plugin.

-*Upgrading*
+= Upgrading the plugin =

 If you are upgrading manually, make a copy of your current wp-symposium-toolbar plugin folder just in case anything goes wrong.
 Then follow the above steps: download the zip file, extract its content and upload the folder wp-symposium-toolbar via FTP in your path-to/wp-content/plugins folder.
 Make sure you de-activate and re-activate the plugin.

 Alternatively, use the WordPress feature to upgrade the plugin from the WP Dashboard.
 This process will automatically de-activate and re-activate the plugin.

-*Adding the plugin to your site*
+= Adding the plugin to your site =

-A new menu will appear in the WP Dashboard, called "Toolbar", where you will find options for this plugin.
-Once the plugin is activated, you should visit this page, and make sure the options set by default fit your needs.
-Please refer to the help tabs of the options page for more information about these.
+A new menu will appear in the WP Dashboard, called "Toolbar", where you will find options for the plugin.
+The plugin default settings are relatively conservative, hence upon activation you shouldn't notice much difference in the Toolbar: once the plugin is activated, you should visit the options page, and modify these options so they fit your needs.
+Please refer to the help tabs of the options page for more information.

 If you're running WP Symposium, the first activation of the plugin will create default items in the WordPress Toolbar:

 * For users, it'll add menu items under the WP User Menu on the upper right corner of the screen, and notification icons for mails and friend requests close to that WP User Menu.
 * It will also add an Admin Menu with links to WP Symposium settings pages, visible only by site admins.
 The content is that of the WP Dashboard sidebar menu for WP Symposium, you cannot edit it, only show or hide the whole menu.